Global Medical REIT: An Unwarranted Divergence From The Peers

 Source: U.S. Department of Health & Human Services (complemented by the author)

 Most of the GMRE's Top 5 states are experiencing an elevated spread of the virus.
 For instance, Texas, which is the largest state for GMRE in terms of received leases, has imposed some very strict rules to slow down the spread.
-The order prohibits visiting gyms or massage establishments, and expands to include tattoo studios, piercing studios, and cosmetology salons.
+The order prohibits visiting gyms or massage establishments and expands to include tattoo studios, piercing studios, and cosmetology salons.

 While for the majority of states there are no explicit rules that prohibit visiting doctors, we have to consider the emotional consequences affecting the consumer behaviour.
 It is clear that there is and will be a decreased tendency to visit doctors "face-to-face" and / or reschedule the visits to later dates.
 Especially in those states in which the virus is more intense.

 However, these circumstances should gradually disappear as the COVID-19 abates.
 We could theoretically argue that, for example, retail and offices are exhibiting a structural shift where the future demand lessens, but this is certainly not a case for the healthcare.
-There are many aspects that support this assumptions - e.g, aging population, increased number of complex health issues that require active interaction with a doctor, the need to have a face-to-face conversation when it comes to very personal issues etc.
+There are many aspects that support these assumptions - e.g., aging population, increased number of complex health issues that require active interaction with a doctor, the need to have a face-to-face conversation when it comes to very personal issues, etc.

 80% of the rents might suffer in the near-term, but will recover quickly

-As reflected in the table above, the lion's share of rents (i.e. revenues) come from two different property types - medical offices (54%), and inpatient rehab (26%).
-Let's have a look what these properties actually mean and whether they are subject to COVID-19 consequences increasing the risk of dropping revenues for the tenants.
+As reflected in the table above, the lion's share of rents (i.e. revenues) comes from two different property types - medical offices (54%), and inpatient rehab (26%).
+Let's have a look at what these properties actually mean and whether they are subject to COVID-19 consequences increasing the risk of dropping revenues for the tenants.

 Medical offices include buildings with special uses such as surgery centers, imaging, labs, urgent care, dialysis, etc. These buildings are used primarily by physicians to examine and consult with patients.
 Below is an excerpt from the GMRE's most recent 10-k: